 Barrier-free job descriptions allow employers to recruit the best talent.
-Learn how you can remove barriers for newcomers throughout the recruitment process.
+Learn how you can remove barriers for newcomers through the recruitment process.

 Canadian Work Experience: Did you know?

-The requirement of “Canadian work experience” is a common phrase used in many job postings, but it may be considered systemic or institutional discrimination.
+The requirement of “Canadian work experience” is a common phrase used in many job postings, but it may be a form of discrimination.

 Many newcomers have significant and valuable skills and experiences from outside Canada.
-Acknowledging skills and experience from other countries can enhance your workplace and help your business attract the best candidate.
+Acknowledging skills and experience from other countries can enhance your workplace.

 Tips for removing barriers in job descriptions:

 - Focus on what needs to be achieved

 - List only education and experience vital to successful job performance

 - Show the difference between essential and non-essential qualifications

 - Use clear, concise language